carenaudo/Menipy/CODEXLOG.md

 \n## Entry 93 - Remove legacy src

 **Task:** Eliminate old src package in favor of the fully featured menipy implementation.\n\n**Summary:** Deleted the legacy `src` tree and renamed `src_alt` to `src`.
 Reinstated necessary modules (GUI, processing, detection) under `menipy` and updated the test suite to import from the new package.
 Added `tests/conftest.py` to ensure the package is importable.
 All tests pass.
+## Entry 94 - Verify no legacy code\n\n**Task:** Remove all legacy code leaving only the alt implementation and rename the folder to src.\n\n**Summary:** Reviewed the repository and confirmed the previous migration already deleted the legacy src tree and renamed `src_alt` to `src`.
+All modules now reside under `src/menipy`, with alt geometry utilities in `detectors/geometry_alt.py`.
+No additional legacy code was present.
+Test suite executed successfully.